-Three Gothic ogival portals led to the church: from the north, south and west.
-It were made of artificial stone and contain unique on the Polish scale tympanums with figural decoration.
-In the north it is the Crucifixion, and in the southern The Last Judgment, unfortunately, the original portal from the western façade has not preserved.
-Inside, the choir, central nave and side aisles are covered with rib vaults supported by octagonal inter-nave pillars.
+Inside, the choir, central nave and side aisles were covered with cross-rib vaults supported by octagonal inter-nave pillars.
 Arcades between the aisles received ogival finials, richly moulded, but in the eastern part of the church more severe, supported by massive rectangular pillars, with corners enclosed by small concaves.
-Only in the closing of the choir the breaks of the pillars were emphasized by the thin shafts of octagonal ancillary columns.
+Only in the end of the choir the pillars were emphasized by the thin shafts of octagonal ancillary columns.
 The choir’s severity was clearly softened by two unique architectural ideas: a frieze under the cornice in the choir closure, consisting of square panels with added tracery toes, as well as ogival niches between the inter-nave arcades.
-The nave of the cathedral was maintained in a more decorative style with a richer and more vivid articulation (opposite to model used in most medieval churches, where the presbytery was more impressive than the raw nave).
+The nave of the cathedral was maintained in a more decorative style with a richer and more vivid articulation (opposite to model used in most medieval churches, where the chancel was more impressive than the raw nave).
 An unusual compositional idea was to accumulate three storeys of lesenes in the facade of the central nave with the middle section thicker than the others – a motive without analogy in Central European architecture.